 Non-exempt (hourly) employees are eligible to work remotely with manager approval, however must adhere to the same accurate Workday time reporting requirements (including meal periods) and processes already in place with the manager and department.
 Non-exempt employees must receive advanced approval from the manager before incurring overtime.

 Due to the possible sudden and short-term nature of some remote work arrangements, the university may not be able to offer certain accommodations – for example, specific furnishings.
 When feasible, safe, and granted permission, an individual may transport disability accommodation related small, lightweight equipment home for the duration of a remote work arrangement (e.g. ergonomic keyboard, footstool, etc.).
-For guidance, contact Medical Leaves Administration at 607-255-1177 or email@example.com
+For guidance, visit the Leaves & Disability webpages, or contact Medical Leaves Administration at 607-255-1177 or firstname.lastname@example.org

 Schedule & Workload